mosip/inji-verify/ui-test/README.md

 - The project requires JDK 21
 - Maven 3.6.0 or higher

-## Build
-1. Clone the repository by git clone https://github.com/mosip/inji-verify.git
-2. Change directory by using command 'cd ../uitest-injiverify'  & Build the JAR file: `mvn clean package -DskipTests=true`
-3. The JAR file will be generated in the `target` directory.

 ## BrowserStack
-1. singup to browserStack & get the userName and accessKey from home page on browserStack
+1. Sign up for BrowserStack and retrieve your userName and accessKey from the homepage on BrowserStack.
-2. update the userName and accessKey from browserstack.yml
+2. Update the userName and accessKey from browserstack.yml
-3. update the device from tag `platforms` from `https://www.browserstack.com/list-of-browsers-and-platforms/automate` (Windows, Mac)
+3. Update the device from tag `platforms` from `https://www.browserstack.com/list-of-browsers-and-platforms/automate` (Windows, Mac)
-4. Open command prompt and change directory by using command 'cd ../inji-web-test'
+4. Open command prompt and change directory by using command 'cd ../inji-verify'
 5. Hit the command `mvn clean test -DtestngXmlFile=TestNg.xml`, for running the UI automation test

 ## Configurations